 Public Health Series

-In 2020, the global COVID-19 pandemic changed everything.
-To respond to the disparities of COVID, most affected communities on the frontlines of the pandemic have been the driving focus of our Public Health Series.
-Along the way, artists, designers, storytellers and creatives have emerged as important changemakers that public health advocates can collaborate with to meet the challenges of COVID and protect communities.
+For our social justice series in 2021, we focused on public health, designing a series that would respond to the disparities of COVID by focusing on communities most affected by the pandemic.
+Along the way, artists, designers, storytellers and creatives emerged as important changemakers and collaborators with public health advocates to meet the challenges of COVID and protect communities.

 What the World Needs Now: A Dreamathon

 The 2021 Public Health Series’ final project was an engagement initiative about reimagining a better pandemic life for everyone.
-It’s called What the World Needs Now: A Dreamathon.
+It was called What the World Needs Now: A Dreamathon.

 #Dreamathon wrapped with a virtual dance party on Friday, Oct.
 22, 2021, and a BIG community celebration of solution-making on Saturday, Oct 23, 2021.
 Participants used the hashtags #DreamathonWA and #StaySafeTogether to join the conversation.